There is a new payroll tax we want to make you aware of. This tax affects both nannies and parents.

 From now through the rest of their life, they would not be able to get back into the program.
 But in theory, if they have a long-term care insurance policy, maybe they wouldn’t need it, so maybe that’s fine.
 I just want to make sure that people make a good decision there and one other point on that too is that when they have that exemption letter, that approval letter that I mentioned, they would provide that to every employer for rest of their career.

-Laura: I understand, yeah, it’s kind of something that follows you, or rather it needs to follow you so you have to keep a hold of it because, for every single employer, you have to have that to reference and show proof up, I understand.
+In other words, it’s something that follows you – you have to keep a hold of it because, for every single employer, you need it to reference and show proof.

 Tom: Yeah, that’s right.

-Laura: OK, perfect.
-So the taxes are being paid by the employee unless they are opt-out by purchasing a private long-term-care insurance policy and applying for an exemption with the Employment Security Department.
+So the taxes are being paid by the employee unless they opt-out by purchasing a private long-term-care insurance policy and applying for an exemption with the Employment Security Department.
 So how often do employers need to remit the tax to the state?

 Tom: Those taxes would be remitted with the rest of the employment tax returns at the end of each calendar quarter.
 The good news is there’s not an extra form or any additional burden for families, the state of Washington is revising the employment tax form, and it will now document this tax, and they’ll be able to remit those dollars along with their tax return.
 There’s not a lot of extra work once that form gets revised, it’ll be the way that gets sent in every quarter.